BRIEF-Sky Network Television updates on merger with Vodafone NZ

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* the commerce commission, sky and vodafone have now agreed a new extension to the decision date for the merger application

-* "the new decision date is wednesday 21 december 2016" Source text for Eikon: Further company coverage:
+* Sky and Vodafone, both parties received a Letter Of Unresolved Issue Source text for Eikon: Further company coverage:

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.